yespiggy/tp/docs/UserGuide.md

 Examples:
 - `editnote 1 1 Revised Series A valuation` Edits the first note of the 1st startup to "Revised Series A valuation".
 - `editnote 2 2 Updated market expansion strategy` Edits the second note of the 2nd startup with updated expansion strategy details.
+- We understand that you would need to know the index of the note you're looking at to edit.
+This feature is currently a work in progress and will be dropped as soon as possible!
+In the meantime, please count from the first note :)
 ![result for 'editnote 1 1 Revised Series A valuation'](images/tracing/EditNoteCommand.png)

 <box type="tip" seamless>